conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

         del self.settings.compiler.cppstd
         del self.settings.compiler.libcxx

-Please, note deleting these settings in the ``configure()`` method will modify the package ID calculation but will also affect how the toolchain, and the build system integrations work because the C++ settings do not exist.
+Please, note that deleting these settings in the ``configure()`` method will modify the package ID calculation but will also affect how the toolchain, and the build system integrations work because the C++ settings do not exist.

 Header-only libraries
 ^^^^^^^^^^^^^^^^^^^^^